Bio and Awards

 My name is Dave Imus.
 I've made maps as Imus Geographics since 1983.

-A lifetime Oregonian, I received a Bachelor of Arts degree in geography and Spanish from the University of Oregon in 1982.
-In 1983 I founded Imus Geographics, originally working under contract for street map publishers including Rand McNally.
-However, during a two-year break from work in the late 1980's, spent mostly in the mountains, I became interested in making maps of scenic areas in Oregon like Willamette Pass, the Wallowa Mountains and the Metolius River.
-In 1998, I published a travel/reference map of the State of Oregon.
-Since that time I've teamed up with Massachusetts cartographer Pat Dunlavey to produce maps such as Chugach State Park, Alaska; State of Alaska; and the Essential Geography of the USA.
-My Wallowa Mountains map, my 1998 Oregon map, the Chugach State Park map, and the Essential Geography of the USA each received top national honors in ACSM/CaGIS Annual Map Design Competitions.
-In 2012, my art received a considerable boost when Slate magazine called the Essential Geography, "The greatest paper map of the United States you'll ever see."
+A lifetime Oregonian, I received a Bachelor of Arts degree in geography from the University of Oregon in 1982.
+In 1983 I founded Imus Geographics, originally working under contract for map publishers including Rand McNally.
+After a two-year break from work in the late 1980's, spent mostly in the mountains, I developed a cartographic style informed by Swiss topography.
+Since then, four of my works; Wallowa Mountains, Oregon (1995); State of Oregon (1998); Chugach State Park, Alaska (2006); and the Essential Geography of the USA (2010) have received top national honors in ACSM/CaGIS Annual Map Design Competitions.
+In 2012, my work received a considerable boost when Slate magazine called the Essential Geography, "The greatest paper map of the United States you'll ever see."

 NATIONAL MAP DESIGN AWARDS from ACSM/CaGIS.